Patrick McGrath (Irish republican): Background

 In 1940, MacGrath's speedy execution was in response to increased IRA activity and the bombing/sabotage campaign in England.
-In 1939–40, three bills giving the Government of Eire (previously known as the Irish Free State) extraordinary powers were approved in the Dáil.
+In 1939–40, three bills giving the Government of Ireland (previously known as the Irish Free State) extraordinary powers were approved in the Dáil.
 The Treason Act 1939 (made the crime a capital offence), and the Offences against the State Acts 1939–1998 were quickly followed by the Emergency Powers Act 1939 (enacted Feb 1940), which imposed death sentences for persons found guilty of treason as defined in Article XXXIX of the Irish Constitution.
 These Acts provided the legal basis for the execution of MacGrath and other IRA men.
 At this time, the de Valera government was determined to uphold the state’s neutrality against the backdrop of the escalating military conflict in Europe.
 The executions also represented a critical break in the ruling party's Fianna Fáil turbulent relationship with the IRA.
 The Lord Mayor of Dublin, Kathleen Clarke, the widow of Tom Clarke (the main planner of the Easter Rebellion and first signer of the Proclamation of the Irish Republic) and sister of Edward Daly (under whom MacGrath had fought in 1916) appealed (unsuccessfully) to the Minister of Justice, Gerald Boland – himself a former IRA member for a reprieve of MacGrath's death sentence.
 Upon MacGrath's execution, Clarke ordered the national flag at half mast at Dublin City Hall, and closed the blinds of the Mansion House.
 In her autobiography Kathleen Clarke states that "McGraths execution to my mind was a crime, and I had to make a protest."

 The executions encouraged Clarke to eventually depart from the ruling Fianna Fáil party.